 History and Politics teacher, Juliet Fitzgerald, who heads up LEH’s ITT team, says: “Whether you’re a recent graduate or looking for a change, training to teach unlocks a rewarding career where no two days are the same, and every day gives you the opportunity to inspire and challenge curious minds.
 We warmly welcome applications for our ITT programme, especially from our alumnae.

 “Engaging and inspiring teachers help pupils discover their passions and talents and spark a lifelong love of learning.
-At LEH, we know the impact brilliant teachers can have and see it in our classrooms very day.”
+At LEH, we know the impact brilliant teachers can have and see it in our classrooms every day.”

 The traineeships are very hands on, working alongside talented colleagues who act as guides and mentors, observing your lessons and offering encouraging feedback to help trainees push beyond their comfort levels, with support at every step of the way.